Speak to a memory care specialist. Free 24/7 helpline: (888) 595-9951

 10 Best Memory Care Facilities in Pennsylvania

-For seniors who require assistance with daily living, Calvary Fellowship Homes can be the best choice for memory care assisted living in Lancaster, Pennsylvania.
-Calvary Fellowship Homes contains a total capacity of 46 Alzheimer’s and dementia units.
-It provides services such as community dining, registered nurses that specialize in dementia care and access to physical and speech therapy.
-Calvary Fellowship Homes is licensed in the state of Pennsylvania with license number 321740.
+For seniors who require assistance with everyday tasks, Harry & Jeannette Weinberg Terrace can be the best choice for memory care assisted living in Pittsburgh, Pennsylvania.
+Harry & Jeannette Weinberg Terrace contains a maximum capacity of 115 dementia and Alzheimer’s units.
+It includes amenities such as customized care plans, assistance with daily living and special colors to aid with memory.
+Harry & Jeannette Weinberg Terrace is officially licensed in the state of Pennsylvania with license # 429810.

 Watching a family member and loved one dealing with the declining cognitive abilities of dementia symptoms can be very difficult for a family.
 So, the last thing that you might want to think about when having to see this is how much it will cost to get them into facilities that provide memory care.
 However, this is something that you must think about.